LeastAuthority/chutney/README.md

 ## The configuration files

-`networks/basic` holds the configuration for the network you're configuring above.
-It refers to some torrc template files in `torrc_templates/`.
+`lib/chutney/networks/basic` holds the configuration for the network you're configuring above.
+Any of the built-in networks in `lib/chutney/networks/` can be referenced by their basename (e.g. `basic`).
+Alternatively you can provide a path to a configuration file, which isn't required to be one of chutney's built-in files.

+The configuration files refer to torrc template files in `lib/chutney/data/torrc_templates/`.
 Chutney uses a templating system to produce torrc files from the templates.
 These torrc files can be modified using various chutney options.

 ## The working files